 Lets Start at the Beginning

-About 18 months ago I started doing development in ASP.NET MVC on the Asian Live Action Database.
+About 18 months ago I started doing development in ASP.NET MVC on the Asian Live Action Database (Site no longer around ~ 2018 udpate).
 To be honest it was the first solid idea for a project I have really ever had so it was a great learning experience.
 There was a lot of new design patterns I learned and became familiar with, along with more advanced features of C#.

 New Computer and New Language/Framework

-After getting a base of knowledge from ASP.NET MVC I was really getting the hang of the MVC pattern and could tell my programming skills were getting up to par.
+After getting a base of knowledge from ASP.NET MVC I was really getting the hang of the MVC design pattern and could tell my programming skills were getting up to par, for the most part.
 About 2 weeks before my fall semester started I decided I wanted a new application to help me with my Japanese class.
 On a dare from a friend I decided to try it in Rails.
 This was a major shift not only was I on a new OS, but using a new language and framework all in a new dev environment.

 Riding the Rails to Vim

 Pretty much over the next several months I dove deeply into Ruby on Rails.
 I wrote a ton of little apps in Rails and really got familiar with it.
 I even did a couple of contract things with it, and helped a friend migrate over to it.
-While I never finished the app I set out to do originally I realized there were a lot of problems doing it as a back end web app and dropped it.
+While I never finished the site I set out to do originally, I realized there were a lot of problems doing it as a back end, site and dropped it.

 At some point I saw a video of someone using Vim and doing some amazing things with it.
-The idea of never using the mouse while coding has always intrigued me, but Vim had always been too big of a learning curve, plus my brain wasn’t ready.
+The idea of never using the mouse while coding has always intrigued me, but Vim had always been too big of a learning curve, ever tried to quite vim ;), plus my brain wasn’t ready.
 After staring to use a new OS, and new programming language I was ready to devote myself to learning Vim, so I started to, and still am.